MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-Utility/getGlobalContext/organizationSettings.md

 The **organizationSettings** object provides following properties.

-## columns
+## attributes

-Returns columns and their values as `key:value` pairs that are available for the organization table.
-Additional values will be available as columns if they are specified as column dependencies in the web resource dependency list.
-The `key` will be the column logical name.
+Returns attributes and their values as `key:value` pairs that are available for the organization entity.
+Additional values will be available as attributes if they are specified as attribute dependencies in the web resource dependency list.
+The `key` will be the attribute logical name.

 ### Syntax